superhakgoman/simple-static-server/README.md

 - port : Your port number.
 Default is <code>5555</code>.
 - basePath : Directory name where your files placed.
 Default is <code>"."</code>.
 Make sure this string is not ended with <code>/</code>.
 - mainFile : Define default file path.
 Default is <code>"index.html"</code>.
 - msg404 : Message to show when server failed to find file that matches to url.
-Default is <code>"index.html"</code>
+Default is <code>"failed to find resource."</code>